dalisalvador/stib/README.md

 <p align="center">
   <img src="https://www.workinlogistics.be/uploads/public/company/logos/58aef3b03a924.png" alt="Markdown Monster icon" width="170px" height="70px"></p>
 <h2 id="the-app">The App</h2>
+<h2 id="considerations">Technical Considerations</h2>
+1. There is also a serve running  (<a href="https://github.com/dalisalvador/stibserver">stibServer</a> ) which has been deployed in Heroku.
+The main goal of this is to handle several users due to API limitations.<br>
+2. According to <a href="https://opendata.stib-mivb.be/store/data">STIB-MIVB</a> : "<i>A vehicle position has a lifetime of about 20 seconds, therefore it is not necessary to poll the service at a higher frequency</i>".
+That's why, in the app,  the position is refreshed every 15 seconds. (check the circular progress animation)<br>
+3. The app has been tested only in both Android and iOS emulators, but only in an iOS <b>real</b>.
 <h2 id="installation">Installation</h2>
 <p>1-First clone it!</p>
 <pre><code>git clone https://github.com/dalisalvador/stib.git